CPK Insurance

 • Workers' compensation is required in Massachusetts for businesses with 1 or more employees; sole proprietors and partners are exempt under the state rule provided here.

-• Massachusetts requires businesses to maintain proof of general liability coverage for most commercial leases, so many garage door contractors need to show coverage before signing or renewing space.
+• Most commercial leases in Massachusetts require proof of general liability coverage, so many garage door contractors need to show coverage before signing or renewing space.

 • Coverage requests should account for hired auto and non-owned auto exposure if employees use vehicles for service calls, parts runs, or job-site travel in Massachusetts.